Q. How many counselling sessions do I need?

 Q. What is mindfulness meditiation?

 A. Mindfulness can help to stay in the present, or to come back to the body after a dissociated experience.
-Basic techniques, if practised often, can help you to relax, ground, and help stay in touch with yourself when you need to, or when you feel threatened.
+Basic techniques, if practised often, can help you to relax, and help stay grounded and in touch with yourself when you need to, or when you feel threatened.
 Some meditation can increase your self awareness which can help with counselling.